sachinkr91/api-rest-meetings/libs/java/docs/EnterpriseApi.md

 EnterpriseApi apiInstance = new EnterpriseApi();
 Integer enterpriseId = 56; // Integer | The ID of the enterprise of interest.
 This value is an integer which can be retrieved for the current user via the Get Enterprise Profile endpoint.
-Integer userId = 56; // Integer | The ID of the user of interest.  his value is an integer which can be retrieved for the current user via the Get User Account Details endpoint. try {
+Integer userId = 56; // Integer | The ID of the user of interest.
+This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint. try {
     Room result = apiInstance.v1EnterpriseEnterpriseIdUsersUserIdDelete(enterpriseId, userId);
     System.out.println(result);